A Berber guide leading a couple and camels across the dunes toward a Sahara camp at sunset

 How long is the camel ride to camp?

-Most camps are a 1-1.5 hour camel ride from the dune edge.
+Most camps are around a 1-1.5 hour camel ride from the dune edge.
 Some luxury camps offer 4x4 transfer as an alternative.
 The ride crosses dramatic landscapes and is part of the experience.

 Do desert camps have electricity and WiFi?